madeleinegrunde/AGQA_baselines_code/README.md

 ## Questions formatted

-All three models use a csv version of the data.
-We have included the dataset in that formatting here:
+All three models use a .csv version of the data.

 * Balanced (--metric balanced):
 * Compo (--metric compo):
 * Steps (--metric steps_templ):

 # Models

-For each model we’ve included the files we’ve changed.
+For each model we’ve included the files with changed code.
 Throughout the files, areas that need paths updated are marked with the comment ```TODO: PATH```.
-For HCRN and HME, which save multiple versions of the model, the location to change that model is marked with the comment ```MODEL CHANGE```.
+HCRN and HME each save multiple versions of the mode.
+The location specifying which model will be used is marked with the comment ```MODEL CHANGE```.

 ## HCRN